fbpx

 • they are invested in the rules (after all, they helped think of them)

-• your children are more likely to remember the rules / limits because they were involved in the process of setting them
+• your children are more likely to remember the rules/limits because they were involved in the process of setting them

 HOW TO INVOLVE YOUR CHILDREN IN SETTING RULES

-If you’re wondering how to involve your children in the rule making process, here are a few suggestions.
+If you’re wondering how to involve your children in the rule-making process, here are a few suggestions.

-4 – After all the ideas have been written down, involve your children in the process of narrowing down the list.Sometimes several rules can be combined into one, so facilitate that process of grouping these guidelines as well.
+4 – After all the ideas have been written down, involve your children in narrowing down the list.
+Sometimes, several rules can be combined into one, so facilitate the process of grouping these guidelines.
 For example, with our cooking rules, we could combine:

 • don’t cut off your fingers